 The caterpillar grows to a length of about 7 cms.
 It pupates inside its tunnel.

-The species has been found inland of mainland Australia, including:
+The species has been found mainly inland in Australia, including:

 Many people have wondered about rearing the caterpillars commercially.
 This could be possible if one could catch a gravid female, and then provide the caterpillars with an artificial food medium, perhaps like the bark/clover/carrot diet given by Rachel A. Allan et al. for rearing Wiseana copularis.

 Further reading :